 Within the spacious and beautifully landscaped grounds there is a twenty metre swimming pool, two 7-a-side football pitches, netball field, basketball court, nursery playground and a cross country track.

 Learning is skills-based shaped largely around the English curriculum.
-The children enjoy a cross-curricular approach to learning through topics such as: Great leaders, Water, Ancient Egypt, Our Local Environment, and Food, which allows for a deliberate African flavour to learning.
+The children enjoy a cross-curricular approach to learning through topics such as: Great Leaders, Water, Ancient Egypt, Our Local Environment, and Food, which allows for a deliberate African flavour to learning.
 Lessons encourage independent and critical thinking through the use of thinking hats and maps, and the emphasis on collaborative learning.
 High quality teaching and exciting and enthusiastic learning is guaranteed.

 We offer a wide range of extra curricular activities for children in years 2 to 6.